danielchabr/pr-labels-checker/README.md

-# pr-has-one-of-labels
+# pr-labels-check
-Github Action to check if a PR has at least one of the provided labels
+Github Action to check if a PR's labels pass the specified rules

 Example workflow file:
 ```yml